 You know you dream about it all the time, so you may as well start budgeting for it!
 A great way to do this is by using Sinking Funds as a savings method.
 In fact, I recommend using Sinking Funds for most of the items on this list.
 I have a great Sinking Funds printout as well as a detailed vacation budget planner in my budget bundle.

 Chances are you are going to want to do things together as a family at some point throughout the month.
-Personally, we love taking advantage of a lot of the free events and parks around us.
+Personally, we love taking advantage of a lot of free events and parks around us.
 We have also invested a few times in the Science Museum’s family membership.
 You pay a flat rate for the entire year!
 This means the Science Museum is always a pre-paid option for our family to take full advantage of on those dreary, rainy days!
 So, we budget for this membership every year!
 On top of the membership, we set money aside for quick hot chocolate runs, breakfasts at Denny’s or any other little adventures we hope to take throughout the month.

-I’m not sure if you’ve noticed, but going to the movies these days basically requires a second mortgage on the house. $7 per person, $5 for popcorn, individual candy and sodas?
+I’m not sure if you’ve noticed, but going to the movies these days basically requires a second mortgage on the house. $7 per person, $5 for popcorn, individual candy, and sodas?
 Forget about it.
-My kids bring water bottles, because I’m a fun mom.
-Similar to family fun day, make sure you’re budgeting for these seemingly insignificant events.
+My kids bring water bottles because I’m a fun mom.
+Similar to a family fun day, make sure you’re budgeting for these seemingly insignificant events.
 If there is a movie coming into theaters you know you want to see, be sure to get the funds for it set up in your budget so you can fully enjoy without stressing!

 Yup, clothes is a necessity and a fun item although it’s very important to know the difference between the two!
 I have been known to let this line get a little blurry sometimes!
 If you’re wanting to purchase some fun new clothes, just be smart and save up for them a little bit.
 Coming home with a new dress is awesome, but coming home with $300 more in credit card debt is a little less fabulous.